 Historically, we licensed our software primarily under perpetual licenses, but over time we transitioned from perpetual licenses to subscriptions.
-Revenue from our perpetual software licenses was 0.4% and 0.5% of our total revenue for the three and six months ended June 30, 2016, respectively.
-Revenue from our perpetual software licenses was 0.2% and 0.6% of our total revenue for the three and six months ended June 30, 2017, respectively.
+As a result, revenue from our perpetual software licenses was less than 1.0% of our total revenue for the three and nine months ended September 30, 2016 and September 30, 2017.